Hunstanton Lifeboat Station: 1824–1900: origins and expansion

-The first lifeboat station to be established in Hunstanton was formed by the Norfolk Shipwreck Association in 1824.
+The first lifeboat station to be established in Hunstanton was formed by the Norfolk Shipwreck Association (NSA) in 1824.

-In 1867 the Royal National Lifeboat Institution (RNLI) took over the running of the station and constructed a new boathouse close to the location of the original, which had been demolished by then.
+In 1867 the RNLI took over the running of the station and constructed a new boathouse close to the location of the original, which by then had been demolished.
 A local committee was formed to run the station.

-The RNLI station's first lifeboat was the Licensed Victuallers, which was funded from donations by the Licensed Victuallers’ Lifeboat Fund and delivered free of coast to the station by the Great Eastern Railway. delivered the boat and its equipment free of cost.
+The RNLI station's first lifeboat was the RNLB Licensed Victualler, which was funded from donations by the Licensed Victualler’ Lifeboat Fund, which along with its equipment, was delivered free of charge to the station by the Great Eastern Railway.
 She was on station from 1867 to 1887, during which time she was launched 21 times and saved 86 lives.
-The second lifeboat, also funded by the Licensed Victuallers, was the Licensed Victuallers II (ON 169), which was on station from November 1887 until July 1900.
+The second lifeboat, also funded by the Licensed Victuallers, was the RNLB Licensed Victualler(ON 169), which was on station from November 1887 until July 1900.

 In 1900, the lifeboat station was allocated a new, larger lifeboat, necessitating a bigger boathouse.
 Land was acquired from the local Lord of the Manor to build the new facility, which had a watch-room above the boat bay and a concrete runway down to the chalk roadway that led down to the beach.
 The construction cost a total of £647.
 The old station house was put to use as a beach shop and café, which it still is to this day.

 The new lifeboat arrived on 30 July 1900, having been in storage in London since its launch and fitting out in February of the same year.
 She was again delivered free of cost by the Great Eastern Railway, including a launching carriage supplied by the Bristol Wagon Works Co.

-The new lifeboat was again funded by and named for the Licensed Victuallers, as the Licensed Victuallers III (ON 440).
-She was a standard self-righting ten-oared pulling lifeboat, 35 ft in length with a beam of 8 ft 3 in and a depth of 4 ft.
+The new lifeboat was again funded by and named for the Licensed Victuallers, as the RNLB Licensed Victualler (ON 440).
+She was a standard self-righting ten-oared pulling lifeboat, 35-foot in length with a beam of 8-foot 3in and a depth of 4-foot.
 She had two water ballast tanks, a drop keel, and eight relieving tubes.
-There was also a 10 ft steel sliding keel and a 17 ft 6 in bilge keel.
+There was also a 10-foot steel sliding keel and a 17-foot 6-in bilge keel.
 The boat also was fitted with a sailing mast.
 This lifeboat was on station from July 1900 until 1931, during which time she launched a total of 19 times and is credited with saving the lives of 20 people.